mokasquarl/mokasquarl.github.io/_posts/2020-3-3-nCoVref.md

     cd bwa; make
     ./bwa index nCoVref.fasta

 BWA index created some additional files, like .bwt, .pac, .ann, and others.
 Now our reference genome is ready to align reads from sequencing data of patients from outbreaks.
+We are going to use isolate raw read files from the Washington SARS-CoV-2 outbreak uploaded to the [Sequence Read Archive.](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR11278092)To retrieve this data we need to use the SRA Toolkit, whose compiled binaries/install scripts of February 26, 2020 can be [Here.](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software).
+Once installed we grab our reads:

+    fastq-dump --outdir /path/ SRR11278092

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.